-This report explores the potential for the development of better indicators to inform the policy making process in the areas of information security, privacy and the protection of children online.
-It shows in particular that there is an underexploited wealth of empirical data that, if mined and made comparable, will enrich the current evidence base for policy making.
-Such indicators would help identify areas where policy interventions are most clearly warranted, and can provide guidance on designing policy interventions and determining their effectiveness.
+In 2012, the OECD released a report exploring the potential for the development of better indicators to inform the policy making process in the areas of security and privacy risk management, as well as the protection of children online.
+The work shows that there is an underexploited wealth of empirical data that, if mined and made comparable, will enrich the current evidence base for policy making.

-Building on the findings of the above mentioned report, the OECD has launched a project with the community of Computer Incidents Emergency Response Teams (CSIRTs) to enhance the comparability of the statistics they generate with a view to better inform the policy making process.
+Building on the findings of this report, the OECD is running a project with the community of Computer Security Incident Response Teams (CSIRTs) to enhance the international comparability of the statistics they generate with a view to better inform the “cybersecurity” policy making process.

-The aim of the project is to deliver a statistical guide or manual that CSIRTs could follow to ensure quality and international comparability of their statistics.
-It would include guidance on taxonomy, granularity, frequency and the format of these statistics as well as on the creation of indicators for supporting policy making.
+The aim is to deliver a statistical guide or manual that CSIRTs could follow to ensure quality and international comparability of their statistics.
+It would include guidance on taxonomy, granularity, frequency and the format of these statistics as well as on the creation of statistical indicators for supporting policy making.

 The project involves a joint effort of communities in three complementary areas of expertise: